Github73840134/DeskScout/README.md

 # Requirements
 Python 3.10 or later
-Make sure you have Microsoft Windows App Runtime 1.7 or later
+Microsoft Windows App Runtime 1.7 or later

 # What works
 - Urgent low glucose alerts
 - Low glucose alerts
 - High Glucose alerts
+- Tray Icon
+- Display in mmol/L

 # Whats being worked on
-- All other alerts
+- Falling fast, Rising fast, Urgent Low Soon alerts
-- Display in mmol
+- DeskScout system alert customization
 - Version string generation
+- Updater

-# Whats new as of 8/17/2025 (Build: 2)
+# Whats new as of 8/18/2025 (Build: 3)
 - Tray icon and quick glucose view added
 - OOBE animation
 - Shutdown from tray

 # Running the app
 Run app/DeskScout.py to automatically start the server and open the app if the server is not running

 Or start them separately, the server must be running to start the app

-# Join the Discord!
+# Join the DeskScout Discord server!
 https://discord.gg/Wf3XsDwsEk

 # Submit bugs here